devrugu/Database-Management-System/README.md

 # Healthcare-Management-System
-Database Management System using php and mysq
+Database Management System using php and mysql

 ----------------------------------------------------------------ER DIAGRAM of Database------------------------------------------------------------------------------